-Proteomic Analysis of Cerebrospinal Fluid: Towards Identification of Unique Markers for Brain-Derived Extracellular Vesicle
+Proteomic Analysis of Cerebrospinal Fluid: Towards Identification of Unique Markers for Brain-Derived Extracellular Vesicles

 Extracellular vesicles (EVs) are nanometer-scale, membrane-bound compartments that contain proteins, RNAs and metabolites endogenous to their cell of origin1.
 As such, the content of EVs, isolated from biofluids, can serve as a molecular snapshot of the parent cell.
 A preponderance of EV research has focused on isolating EVs from specific cell types or tumors utilizing transmembrane proteins that can allude to cell origin2.
 While this has led to some success, such as in the case of monitoring prostate cancer3, studies that have sought to capture brain-derived EVs have been hampered by methodological challenges.
 Specifically, proteins cited as transmembrane or internal to EVs have been shown to be predominantly cleaved and secreted4.
 It is, therefore, critical to validate methods to differentiate EV-associated proteins from those that are secreted and cleaved in biofluids.